So, What is Digital Transformation Again?

-As Altimeter, a Prophet company, has found in its latest State of Digital Transformation report a digital transformation program can have a tremendous impact on a business’ growth trajectory.
+As Altimeter, a Prophet company, has found in its latest State of Digital Transformation report a digital transformation program can have a tremendous impact on a business’s growth trajectory.
 However, it requires C-Suite sponsorship and cross-functional leadership support in order to realize this impact.
 Similarly, it requires a well-thought-out change management approach to influence culture, coordinate change and manage complexity throughout the process.

-While executives may continue to debate about the nuances of digital transformation, one thing is not debatable: driving change today is no longer a nice-to-do.
+While executives may continue to debate the nuances of digital transformation, one thing is not debatable: driving change today is no longer a nice-to-do.
 It’s a matter of survival.

 Are you struggling with where to start when it comes to digital transformation?
 Contact Prophet to learn how we can help your organization.